evanthaler/evanthaler.github.io/1_research.markdown

 	<img src="/assets/research/prairieExample.jpg">
 	<figcaption style="text-align:justify">
 		<b>Fig. 3</b> Example of an erosional escarpment (miniature cliff) developed at the boundary between the prairie and the agricultural field.
 		At this spot, there has been about 70 cm of soil removed over the last 160 years!
+That is around 4 mm/yr of erosion, which is way faster than the rate that new healthy soil is made.
 	</figcaption>
 	</figure>